-at Carrier Library or the Rose Library
+Placing Materials on Reserve at Carrier Library or Rose Library

-Items Owned by the LibraryInstructors may request that books owned by the library be placed on Reserve at either Carrier Library or the Rose Library by printing off and completing a Reserve request form, picking up a form at the service desks of either library, or by submitting the Online Book Request Form.
-No current or bound volumes of periodicals owned by the library can be placed on Reserve.
-Books from other libraries cannot be placed on Reserve.
+Instructors may request that books owned by the library be placed on reserve at either Carrier Library or Rose Library.
+Where licensing allows, e-books purchased by JMU Libraries can be linked to course reserve records as well.
+No current or bound volumes of periodicals owned by the library can be placed on reserve.

-Items Owned by the InstructorPersonal copies of materials may be placed on Reserve.
-The Reserve staff makes every effort to insure the security of items placed on Reserve, however, we assume no liability for personal copies that are lost or damaged.
+Personal copies of materials may be placed on reserve.
+Custom textbooks and those with disclaimers, such as "Instructor's Copy", cannot be placed on reserve without written permission from the publisher.
+The reserve staff makes every effort to ensure the security of items placed on reserve, however, we assume no liability for personal copies that are lost or damaged.

-Copyright ComplianceInstructors using Reserves are responsible for complying with current copyright law and regulations.
+Instructors using reserves are responsible for complying with current copyright law and regulations.
 Please refer to the Reserve Copyright Guidelines to answer basic questions on copyright.

 JMU Libraries reserves the right to decline placing any item on reserve that lacks copyright permission if the nature, scope, or extent is judged by the library to exceed the reasonable limits of fair use.